qwikifiers/qwik-ui/CONTRIBUTING.md

 ### ▶ 3.
 Fork this repo and create a branch.

-- Hit that "Fork" button above (in this repo's github page).
+- Hit that "Fork" button above (in this repo's GitHub page).

 ![image](https://user-images.githubusercontent.com/1430726/95460679-ec014400-097d-11eb-9a7a-93e0262d37d9.png)